 Veracity Selfcare, Which Uses An At-Home Saliva Test To Guide Skincare Purchases, Secures $5M In Seed Funding

 Personalization and hormone health are two of the hottest trends in beauty and wellness.
 Veracity Selfcare harnesses the power of both, and investors have taken notice.
-The 3-month-old “whole health” personal care brand, which uses an at-home saliva test to understand the skin conditions of its customers, has secured $5 million in seed financing led by Global Founders Capital.
+The 3-month-old “whole health” personal care brand, which uses an at-home saliva test to understand the root causes of its customers’ skin conditions, has secured $5 million in seed financing led by Global Founders Capital.

 Briogeo founder Nancy Twine has participated in Veracity’s two rounds as an angel investor.
 “So much of what you see on the outside manifests from what’s happening on the inside,” she says.
 “Veracity has the potential to disrupt customized skincare with insightful wellness and health knowledge that drives bespoke skincare solutions rooted in clean and efficacious ingredients.”

 Egan left her position as CEO of women’s fashion brand Cynthia Rowley soon after the pandemic hit to launch Veracity.
 She’d been mulling over the idea for the brand since 2017, when stubborn skin issues led to a Hashimoto’s disease diagnosis and sparked Egan’s epiphany that issues manifesting externally can be signs of deeper health problems.
 Veracity debuted its $149 at-home Skin + Health hormone spit test in February.
 In June, it premiered six skincare products such as the concentrates Brightening Support, Inflammation Response and Hydration Balance priced from $55 to $85.